 Now, it’s possible to have dangerously high levels of ketones in the blood.
 This is a condition, ketoacidosis.
 However, unless you have type 1 diabetes, you need not worry about ketoacidosis.

 The levels of ketones produced can be varied depending on daily macros.
 And the amount of carbohydrates consumed is one of the big differences when looking at low carb vs keto.

 When you have normal levels of ketones in your bloodstream, your brain and the rest of your body are fueled by stored body fat.
 But the only way to know for sure if you’re in a state of ketosis is confirming it through daily testing.

-Secondly, urine strips only represent the ketone levels that you pee.
+However, urine strips only represent the ketone levels that you pee out.
 And anything you eliminate represents excess.
-Thus, urine strips simply measure excess ketones; breath analyzers show up-to-the-minute ketone levels.
+Therefore, urine strips simply measure excess ketones whereas breath analyzers and blood meters show up-to-the minute ketone levels.

 If your body is still burning carbs for fuel rather than fat in the case of ketosis, and you drastically reduce the amount of carbs you eat, you can feel very lethargic.
 Some even get what’s known as keto flu.

 Need an example of low carb vs keto?
 Here’s how you can follow a low carb diet without being in ketosis.

 Say you used to eat several servings a day of high-starch and high-sugar carbs.
 We’re talking heaping bowls of pasta, rice or other grains; bread; anything with white or wheat flour; ice cream; pastries, etc.

 But now you’re only eating a couple servings per day.
 You’ve gone from eating 600 grams of carbs per day to only 150 grams.

 The good news is that you’re consuming far less carbohydrates that spike your insulin levels and produce wild blood sugar fluctuations.